Actions User Guide

 - Select from available block types:

-- Send Email: Send notification emails
+- Send Email: Send an email to a recipient address

 - The block appears as a green node on the canvas